Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model

 \item \textbf{Near-boundary instability and weak identification.} The same decomposition also explains why identification can deteriorate even in the scaled specification.
 Lemma~\ref{lem:eigen_cov} shows that each spectral contribution is amplified by a factor proportional to $|1-\beta\lambda_j(n)|^{-1}$.
 When the largest eigenvalue satisfies $\beta\lambda_1^G(n)\approx 1$, the matrix $(\mathbf I-\beta\mathbf G_n)^{-1}$ becomes poorly conditioned.
-In this region, small changes in the network or in higher-order components of network structure can lead to large changes in the first-stage covariance.
-As a result, peers-of-peers instruments may be weak not because the reduced form ceases to exist, but because equilibrium feedback makes the first stage highly sensitive near the stability boundary.
-Scaling by $w_n =\max\{d_n, \sqrt{\Delta_n}\}$ ensures that $\lambda_1^G(n)$ is asymptotically equal to unity.
-Hence, for $\beta$ close to 1, the inverse can become ill-defined in finite samples and the instruments would be weak even in the scaled model. \end{enumerate}
+In this region, small changes in the network or in higher-order components of network structure can lead to large changes in the covariance from the first-stage.
+As a result, peers-of-peers instruments may be weak -- not because the reduced form ceases to exist -- but because equilibrium feedback makes the first-stage highly sensitive near the stability boundary.
+Scaling by $w_n =\max\{d_n, \sqrt{\Delta_n}\}$ ensures that $\lambda_1^G(n)$ is asymptotically close to unity.
+Hence, for $\beta$ close to 1, the inverse can become ill-conditioned in finite samples and the instruments would be weak even in the scaled model. \end{enumerate}